Trending Apps

 SaaS shrinkflation

-Worryingly, SaaS shrinkflation is difficult to spot.
+Worryingly, SaaS shrinkflation is difficult to spot and is increasing, having grown by 17.5% from 2024.
 Vendors use various opaque techniques, including “bundling,” “unbundling,” and “currency harmonization.”
 If you see these terms used by vendors when negotiating, make sure to question them intensely.

 We’re seeing this happen a lot with enterprise-level renewals, where we have seen a rise in vendors reducing the amount of licenses, admin users and contacts while keeping the list price the same.
 It’s easier for enterprise plans to conceal shrinkflation as these plan types are often obscured on the pricing page and customized to the individual company.